-The current long-range transportation plan prioritizes the maintenance and management of the existing transportation system, by dedicating 87% of its projected \$292 billion in transportation revenues towards the existing network of transit, bridges, highways, and local streets and roads.
-That leaves roughly 13% of the plan's expenditures for projects that address expansion for transit, highways, local streets and roads, bridges, complete streets, as well as cap-and-trade reserve funds.
+The current long-range transportation plan prioritizes the maintenance, rehabilitation and management of the existing transportation system, by dedicating 88% of the projected \$303 billion in transportation revenues towards the operation, maintenance and modernization of the existing network of transit, bridges, highways, and local streets and roads.
+A further 2% of the Plan's revenues are dedicated to debt service and cost contingencies for various projects and programs.
+That leaves roughly 10% of the plan's expenditures for projects that address expansion for transit, highways, local streets and roads, bridges, complete streets, as well as capand-trade reserve funds.

-By comparison, 63% of the funds programmed in the 2017 TIP (\$4.0 billion) are dedicated to maintenance and management of the existing system, with 37% (\$2.3 billion) programmed for system expansion projects.
+By comparison, 54% of the funds programmed in the 2019 TIP (\$7.4 billion) are dedicated to maintenance, rehabilitation and management of the existing system, with 45% (\$6.1 billion) programmed for system expansion projects.
+Less than 1% of funds in the TIP are dedicated to debt service specifically as these costs and cost contingencies are typically included in their associated projects.

 In comparing these investments side-by-side, it is important to keep in mind that while the plan includes the universe of revenues reasonably expected to be available to implement its planned transportation projects, programs, and strategies, the TIP is much more focused on projects with federal funding.
-As a result, the TIP ends up being more heavily weighted toward large capital projects, such as transit and highway expansions that are more likely to require federal funds.
+As a result, the TIP ends up being more heavily weighted toward large capital projects, such as transit and highway improvements that are more likely to require federal funds.
 The vast majority of funds that go to operate, maintain, and manage the region's existing transportation system, a top priority of the long-range plan, are not typically captured in the projects programmed in the TIP.

-A brief discussion of the three primary investment categories from Plan Bay Area and the more specific near-term funding strategies in the 2017 TIP follows.
-The detailed investment plan from Plan Bay Area can be found in Appendix A-62.
-Additional information on the financial constraint of the 2017 TIP is provided on page 33 of this section and in Appendix A-75.
+A brief discussion of the three primary investment categories from Plan Bay Area 2040 and the more specific near-term funding strategies in the 2019 TIP follows.
+The detailed investment plan from Plan Bay Area 2040 can be found in Appendix A-46.
+Additional information on the financial constraint of the 2019 TIP is provided on page 35 of this section and in Appendix A-59.

-Maintenance and Management of the Existing System
+Operate and Maintain the Existing System

 This investment category includes rehabilitation and replacement of transit vehicles and facilities as well as the upkeep of freeways and local roadways.
-Also included is management of the system through system operations programs.
+It also includes the operation of the transit system programs.

-• Major investments: Some of the most significant projects that the region is currently undertaking to ensure adequate maintenance and effective management of existing transportation systems are: regional toll bridge retrofit/rehabilitation programs, the BART railcar replacement program, US 101 Doyle Drive replacement, and transit preventative maintenance for Santa Clara Valley Transportation Authority (VTA).
-For the full list of major projects in the TIP (projects with total costs over \$200 million), including grouped listings, see the lists and map on pages 19 through 23 of this section.

-Local Streets and Roads: Approximately \$239 million, or 4%, of the 2017 TIP is programmed on the preservation and rehabilitation of local streets and roads.
-Much of the revenue for streets and roads rehabilitation comes from gas tax subventions, which are typically not programmed in the TIP.
-The investment level for streets and roads in the 2017 TIP, in combination with the non-federal revenues for the local streets and roads outside of the TIP, is expected to preserve pavement in the same "fair" condition as it is currently.
+- Major investments: Some of the most significant projects that the region is currently undertaking to ensure adequate maintenance of existing transportation systems are: the regional toll bridge retrofit/rehabilitation programs, the BART railcar replacement program, US 101 Doyle Drive replacement, and VTA's Bus Replacement and Preventive Maintenance program.
+For the full list of major projects in the TIP (projects with total costs over \$200 million), including grouped listings, see the lists and map on pages 20 through 25 of this section. - Local Streets and Roads: Approximately \$414 million, or 3%, of the 2019 TIP is programmed on the preservation and rehabilitation of local streets and roads.
+Much of the revenue for streets and roads rehabilitation comes from gas tax subventions, which are typically not included in the TIP.
+The investment level for streets and roads in the 2019 TIP, in combination with the non-federal revenues for the local streets and roads outside of the TIP, is expected to lead to a slight decrease in the condition of pavement in the region.